 Update: Alameda County deputy arrested in Dublin double homicide

-DUBLIN -- An Alameda County sheriff's deputy wanted in a double homicide inside a Dublin home has been arrested following a manhunt, authorities said.
+DUBLIN -- An Alameda County sheriff's deputy wanted in a double homicide inside a Dublin home has surrendered following a manhunt, authorities said.

 Dublin Police Chief Garrett Holmes said 24-year-old Devin Williams Jr. was tracked to a location near Coalinga and deputies took him into custody late Wednesday morning.
 Kelly said Williams Jr. had called wanting to surrender.